Flow Agentic Accounting

 What should multi-entity businesses look for in AI accounting software?

-Evaluating AI accounting software by feature list is the wrong approach.
+Evaluating AI accounting software by a feature list is the wrong approach.
 The right lens is whether the platform eliminates the specific manual work your team does every month.
 For additional context on what to look for, see Payhawk's guide to the seven key traits of multi-entity accounting software.

 Here are 7 criteria framed specifically for construction, healthcare, food and beverage, and real estate businesses:

-Total cost of ownership beyond year one.
+5. Total cost of ownership beyond year one.
 License cost is only one part of what multi-entity businesses pay.
 Ask vendors: what does it cost to add a new entity 18 months after go-live, and can your finance team do it without IT or a consultant?

-Integration with your existing operational stack.
-An accounting system needs to connect reliably to payroll providers, expense management platforms like Ramp and BILL, and industry-specific tools — job costing software for construction, POS systems for F&B, practice management tools for healthcare.
+6. Integration with your existing operational stack.
+An accounting system needs to connect reliably to payroll providers, expense management platforms like Ramp and BILL, and industry-specific tools — job costing software for construction, POS systems for F&B, and practice management tools for healthcare.

 AI accounting software comparison for multi-entity businesses